bytenode/bytenode/README.md

 * In Node 10.x, Bytenode does not work in debug mode.
 See [#29](https://github.com/OsamaAbbas/bytenode/issues/29).

-* Any code depends on `Function.prototype.toString` function will break, because Bytenode remove the source code from `.jsc` files and put a dummy code instead.
+* Any code depends on `Function.prototype.toString` function will break, because Bytenode removes the source code from `.jsc` files and puts a dummy code instead.
 See [#34](https://github.com/OsamaAbbas/bytenode/issues/34).

 * In recent versions of Node, the `--no-flush-bytecode` must be set.
 Bytenode sets it internally, but if you encounter any issues, try to run Node with that flag: ` $ node --no-flush-bytecode server.js`.
 See [#41](https://github.com/OsamaAbbas/bytenode/issues/41).

-* Async arrow functions cause crash in Electron apps if used in render processes.
-See [#47](https://github.com/OsamaAbbas/bytenode/issues/47).
+* Async arrow functions cause crash in Puppeteer and in Electron apps if used in render processes.
+See [#106](https://github.com/bytenode/bytenode/issues/106) [#47](https://github.com/OsamaAbbas/bytenode/issues/47).
+Use the usual async functions instead.

 ---